 - 1. The identity of a Borrower can be verified by checking their identity against appropriate original documents provided to you which appear to be authentic, are current and, where applicable, have been signed in the relevant place.
-A document or a series of documents meeting the expectations contained in Clause 3.1.6 of Part 1 of the CML Handbook is likely to satisfy the Lender's requirements. - Care must always be taken to ensure that the extent of the evidence seen will also meet responsibilities for client identity verification under the Regulations and the expectations contained in the CLC's Anti-Money Laundering and Combating Terrorist Financing Code. - 3.
-Clause 3.2 of Part 1 of the CML Handbook prescribes requirements for safeguards and identity checks.
+A document or a series of documents meeting the expectations contained in the UK Finance Mortgage Lenders' handbook for conveyancers (FLMHC), July 2017 (Part 1, Clause 3.1.5) is likely to satisfy the Lender's requirements. - Care must always be taken to ensure that the extent of the evidence seen will also meet responsibilities for client identity verification under the Regulations and the expectations contained in the CLC's Anti-Money Laundering and Combating Terrorist Financing Code. - 3.
+Clause 3.2 in Part 1 of the FLMHC prescribes requirements for safeguards and identity checks.